-All processes in this world, whether living or non-living, needs energy.
+All processes in this world, whether living or non-living, need energy.
 Living organisms are capable of producing energy or getting it through predation.
 They need this energy to maintain cells and tissues.
-It is also required for supporting voluntary and involuntary actions of the human body and to manage multiple processes within the body like reproduction, cell division, metabolism, digestion, circulation, excretion, and much more.
+It is also required for supporting voluntary and involuntary actions of the human body and other multiple processes within the body like reproduction, cell division, metabolism, digestion, circulation, excretion, and much more.